1 Minute Review

 Phone support is available Monday through Friday from 8 a.m. to 8 p.m.
 EST. No live chat option could be found on their website, although you can enter your name, the province in Canada you’re located in, your email address and your phone number and the best time for a BMO InvestorLine representative to call you.

 The broker has not received very good online reviews for its customer service, so you might want to test their responsiveness to clients before committing a large sum of money to an investment account with them.

-BMO InvestorLine’s Tradable Asset Classes (2 Stars)
+BMO InvestorLine’s Tradable Asset Classes – 3 Stars

 With respect to tradable assets, BMO InvestorLine’s choices are limited to stocks and stock options on U.S. and Canadian exchanges, ETFs, fixed-income securities and mutual funds.
 You can access a screener for stocks, ETFs and mutual funds; a quick picks tool for fixed-income securities and options chains for stock options.

 BMO InvestorLine has no forex trading, commodities or precious metals, although you may be able to access these markets via ETFs.
 If you plan on trading forex, you could check out these other Canadian forex brokers.
-If you are interested in trading in multiple assets in markets around the world, then you should consider an international broker such as Interactive Brokers.

-BMO InvestorLine’s Ease of Use (3 Stars)
+BMO InvestorLine’s Ease of Use – 3 Stars

 Using BMO InvestorLine’s platforms is much like using other stock trading platforms.
 You can enter orders, keep track of your investments and use the technical analysis features for your own research.